-He began creating photo collages he called joiners, laying out Polaroid photos in a grid.
+Hockney’s expressionistic style evolved to a more realistic style over the years and he actively sought to imitate photographic effects in his work.
+He began creating photo collages which he called joiners, laying out Polaroid photos in a grid.
 Initially created as a reference while working on a painting, Hockney saw the collage as an art form in its own right, and began to create more.

-By the mid 1970s, he had all but abandoned painting in favour of projects involving photography, lithographs, and set and costume design for the ballet, opera and theatre.
+By the mid 1970s he had all but abandoned painting in favour of projects involving photography, lithographs, and set and costume design for the ballet, opera and theatre.

 The marriage of art and technology became an ongoing fascination for Hockney, just as it did for Warhol and Opie.
 By embracing all kinds of technology and media, Hockney made his art accessible to people everywhere, as a form of human interaction and communication.

 Hockney’s artworks are abstract yet personal, focusing on personal subject matter and picturing scenes from his life and that of his friends.

 His works are held in the collections of Tate Britain, the Museum of Modern Art in New York, the Centre Georges Pompidou in Paris, the J. Paul Getty Museum in Los Angeles and the National Gallery of Victoria in Melbourne.